-(a) Articles, Sections, and Paragraphs mentioned by number are the respective Articles, Sections, and Paragraphs of this Resolution so numbered.

-(b) Except as otherwise expressly provided or unless the context otherwise requires, words importing persons include, firms, associations, and corporations and the masculine includes the feminine and the neuter.
+- (a) Articles, Sections, and Paragraphs mentioned by number are the respective Articles, Sections, and Paragraphs of this Resolution so numbered. - (b) Except as otherwise expressly provided or unless the context otherwise requires, words importing persons include, firms, associations, and corporations and the masculine includes the feminine and the neuter.

-(c) Words importing the redemption or redeeming or calling for redemption of the Notes do not include or connote the payment of such Notes at their stated maturity or the purchase of such Notes.

-(d) Words importing the singular number include the plural number and vice versa.
+(c) Notes do not purchase of su include or connote the payment of r redeeming or calling for redemption of the f such Notes at their stated maturity or the (d) Words importing the singular number er include the plural number and vice versa.
+ATTEST: SIGNED: Danielle Mure daugh, Council Clerk Scott Biering, Chairman